solatov-rgb/solatov-rgb/README.md

 - 👋 Hi, I’m @solatov-rgb
 - 👀 I’m interested in writing code
 - 🌱 I’m currently learning how to code in java script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything code related
 - 📫 How to reach me fagansaul@gmail.com

 <!---